Coalition Strikes Target ISIL Terrorists in Syria, Iraq

 From a Combined Joint Task Force Operation Inherent Resolve News Release

-SOUTHWEST ASIA, December 3, 2015 – U.S. and coalition military forces have continued to attack Islamic State of Iraq and the Levant terrorists in Syria and Iraq, Combined Joint Task Force Operation Inherent Resolve officials reported today.
+SOUTHWEST ASIA, May 31, 2016 – U.S. and coalition military forces continued to attack Islamic State of Iraq and the Levant terrorists in Iraq and Syria yesterday, Combined Joint Task Force Operation Inherent Resolve officials reported today.

 Officials reported details of the latest strikes, noting that assessments of results are based on initial reports.

 Attack, fighter, ground attack and remotely piloted aircraft conducted 11 strikes in Syria:

 -- Near Raqqah, a strike destroyed an ISIL oil pumpjack.

 -- Near Manbij, nine strikes struck two separate ISIL tactical units and an ISIL improvised explosive device factory and destroyed 26 ISIL fighting positions, an ISIL mortar position, two ISIL vehicles, an ISIL supply cache and three ISIL tunnels.